Supriya-M-Ravichandran/RTL-Design-Workshop/README.md

 **_Screenshot: Graphical Realization of the Logic_**

-### OPTIMISATION TECHNIQUES PART 2
+### OPTIMIZATION TECHNIQUES PART 2

 >_**Note:** Incase if the input a has 3 bits and generated output has 5 bits.
 The relationship for the output is always a constant (say 9) times the input a.
 The number 9 can be split as 8 + 1, which replaces the output equation to be 8 times input a added with 000. _

 -----------------------------------------------------------------------------------------------------------------------------------------------
 # Day 2

-Logic Optimisation
+Logic Circuits - Overview

-There are two types of digital logic circuits - combinational and sequential logic circuits.
-Combinational circuits are collection of basic logic gates, where the output depends only on the current inputs and do not require any clocks.
-They result in a simple circuit capable of implementing complex logic using logic gates only.
-Sequential circuits are collection of memory elements calls as flip-flops.
+There are two types of digital logic circuits - _combinational and sequential logic circuits_. **_Combinational circuits_** are collection of basic logic gates, where the output depends only on the current inputs and do not require any clocks.
+They result in a simple circuit capable of implementing complex logic using logic gates only. **_Sequential circuits_** are collection of memory elements calls as flip-flops.
 The circuit's output depends on current input as well as the past intputs.
 Due to the presence of flip-flops, the output requires clock inputs.
 Hence, they result in a complex circuit capable of implmenting complex logic using memory.

-Why combi logic optimisation?
+Combinational Logic Optimization Techniques

+Logic optimization is a part of logic synthesis to find an equivalent representation of the specified logic circuit under one or more specified constraints.
+We perform in order to squeeze the logic and get the most optimized design which can lead to area and power savings.
+This can be achieved through Constant Propoation Method (Ex: Direct Optimisation) or through Boolean Logic Optimization (ex: K-Map or Quine-McCluskey Methods).
+In Constant Propogation, most optimized logic is obtained by propogating the value of one input is to the next stage and all the way to the output.
+In Boolean Logic Optimization, synthesis tools reduce complex logic equations to simplied version using boolean algebra/K-map reductions.

+Sequential Logic Optimization Techniques

+One of the most basic Optimization Techniques for sequential circuits is the constant propogation method.
+At times of logic design when D input is tied Low, in order to optimize the sequential logic, the Q pin of flop should always have a constant value.
+There are also advanced techniques to obtain a most condensed state machine: 1) State Optimization where the unused states are being optimized.
+2) Cloning way of logic is done during physical aware synthesis (where if two flops are sitting far off - there might be a large routing delay.
+To prevent this, a flip flop with huge positive slack can be cloned and the timing can be met).
+3) Re-timing - the combinational logic is partitioned effectively to reduce the delay, thereby increasing the frequency of operation.
+Hence, the performance of the circuit is improved using this technique.